 Bakers Cysts And Back Of Knee Pain: What Does It Mean?

-Bakers Cyst: A Potential Cause Of Pain In The Back Of Knee
+Baker’s Cyst: A Potential Cause Of Pain In The Back Of Knee

-Bakers Cysts As A Rule Typically Only Cause Quite Mild Symptoms
+Baker’s Cysts Typically Only Cause Mild Symptoms

 Back Of Knee Pain Treatment For A Baker’s Cyst

-Treatment of a Bakers cyst should always look at addressing the underlying cause, hence assessment and accurate diagnosis of the knee is vital to managing this and any cause of back of knee pain.
-A Bakers cyst is seldom removed surgically as they will inevitably just return if the underlying causes is not first solved.
-Solving any underlying cause will almost always lead to resolution of the Bakers cyst.
+Treatment of a Baker’s cyst should always look at addressing the underlying cause.
+Hence assessment and accurate diagnosis is vital to managing any cause of back of knee pain.
+A Baker’s cyst is seldom removed surgically, as they will inevitably just return if the underlying causes is not first solved.
+Solving underlying causes will almost always lead to resolution of the cyst.
+For more immediate relief of back of knee pain from a Bakers cyst, treatment can be based on the principles of R.I.C.E (rest, ice, compression, and elevation).
+Coupled with short term use of anti-inflammatory medication will often provide suitable relief, while any underling causes are addressed.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance on Back Of Knee Pain should consult his or her general practitioner or physiotherapist or otherwise appropriately skilled practitioner.